postcss/postcss/README.md

 paths (using the options `from` and `to` respectively).

 To generate a new source map with the default options, provide `map: true`.
 This will inline sourcemap with source content.

-If you don't want the map inlined, you can use `inline: false` in the options passed to `processor.process(css, opts)`.
+If you don’t want the map inlined, you can use `map.inline: false` option.

 ```js
 var result = processor.process(css, {